Skip to content

 Christmas shop - Little Italy - New York

-🥪 Dinner: Katz’s Delicatessen & Dessert in the East Village
+🥪 Dinner: Katz’s Delicatessen and dessert in the East Village

 Pastrami sandwich at Katz Deli